 Since computers have allowed humans to collect more data than we can process, we naturally turn to computational techniques to help us extract meaningful patterns and structures from vast amounts of data.

 There are a variety of processes that attempt to derive knowledge from quickly accumulating data, then circulate that knowledge to further refine the process of deriving quality data and optimize operations.
 Three common processes are the Knowledge Discovery in Databases (KDD) Process; Sample, Explore, Modify, Model, and Access (SEMMA); and the CRoss Industry Standard Process in Data Mining (CRISP-DM).

-All of these “alternatives” are similar and aim at the same underlying objective.
+We go deep into this topic in the Data Science Team Lead course but generally, these “alternatives” are similar and aim at the same underlying objective.
 They all embody the same general process with different phases and slightly different mentalities.

 What are the KDD Process Steps?